eras/ducktracker/README.md

 would result in two shares: `everyone` would be public, while `flux-at-the-bar` would be private.

+By default, if the share id is left empty in the Hauk mobile client, a random private id is generated for the user.

 # Compilation

 1) `scripts/export-models-types.sh --release` to generate frontend/bindings